SSWConsulting/SSW.Rules.Content/rules/getting-a-busy-person-into-the-meeting/rule.md

     url: https://ssw.com.au/people/chris-schultz
 created: 2021-12-16T23:49:23.696Z
 guid: 2c6e0175-0723-4f3b-81c8-33260f625a46
 ---
 It can be difficult to get everybody into a meeting, especially these days when many meetings are online.
 It is important that time is not wasted in these situations, so it's good to be proactive and have a plan for when the decision maker is busy.

 <!--endintro-->

 ### Make it a ceremony

-You have already [shared the agenda](/share-the-agenda), so pick out the best item and ping the decision maker before the meeting:
+You have already [shared the agenda](/share-the-agenda), so pick out the best item and ping the decision maker on teams before the meeting:

 > "We're meeting in 30 minutes, I'm excited to be talking about xxx"

 ### Be persistent